PDLT-University-of-York/test-split-site/docs/ultra/assignment-set-up.md

 - individual or group assignments
 - a range of file types up to 100MB (eg. text documents, slide decks, low res video and audio)

-**Do not use Assignment for anonymous submissions**.
-This is technically possible, but we don't recommend it at UoY as anonymous marking:
+The Assignment tool does technically allow anonymous submissions, however **we don't recommend using Assignment anonymously** as this:

 1. can be turned off with a single button click, and can't be turned back on.
 2. limits the marking tools and filtering options available.
-3. makes it very difficult to manage SSP adjustments.
+3. makes managing SSP adjustments very difficult.

 If you want to run an anonymous summative assignment, see our [TurnItIn Feedback Studio set up guide](../assessment/tfs/set-up.md).

-## Setting up submission points
+## Set up submission points

-- As Ultra Assignments are used for *formative* or *non-anonymous summative* assessments, submission points can be set up by teaching staff or admins.
+- As Ultra Assignments are used for formatives or non-anonymous summatives, submission points can be set up by teaching staff or admins.
--  **All formal assessment information and submission points (including formative) must be located in the Assessment section of a module site.** If desired, a Course Link to the submission point can also be added in a weekly content folder.
+- Submission points must appear in the Assessment section of the module site.
+If desired, a Course Link to the submission point can also be added in a weekly content folder.
 - Give clear instructions on the assessment task and requirements, either within the submission point or in its own item also within the Assessment section.
 - Marking criteria or grading policies for the assignment must be available or linked within the Assessment section.